HarveyLawson/a/README.md

 ---

+For malware test files, please see the [test files folder](https://github.com/HarveyLawson/a/Malware_Test_Files).

+> 💡 These files are safe test samples designed to demonstrate detection functionality.
+They are **NOT** malicious.

+---

 ## 📄 Single File Scan

 At the top of the page, you will see system statistics followed by the **Single File Scan** section.